Give Parents a Break: Parents' Night Out

-Our friendly staff is here to help you and your family with the challenges of making the transition to Japan.
-Visit our website to learn more about our educational opportunities and what we can do to help you make the most of your tour of Japan.
+We here to help you and your family with the challenges of making the transition to Japan.
+Visit our website to learn more about educational opportunities and what we can do to help you make the most of your tour of Japan.

 School Liaison Officer

 Office Hours: 8:00 a.m. to 4:30p.m. (or by appointment)